threefoldtech/tfgrid-sdk-go/grid-cli/docs/kubernetes.md

 - master-node: node id master should be deployed on.
 - master-farm: farm id master should be deployed on, if set choose available node from farm that fits master specs (default 1). note: master-node and master-farm flags cannot be set both.
 - workers-nodes: array of nodes ids workers should be deployed on and the remaining unassigned workers will be randomly assigned to nodes that meet the specifications.
-- workers-farm: farm id workers should be deployed on, if set choose available node from farm that fits master specs (default 1). note: workers-node and workers-farm flags cannot be set both.
+- workers-farm: farm id workers should be deployed on, if set choose available node from farm that fits master specs (default 1). note: workers-nodes and workers-farm flags cannot be set both.
 - ipv4: assign public ipv4 for master node (default false).
 - ipv6: assign public ipv6 for master node (default false).
 - ygg: assign yggdrasil ip for master node (default true).